jianminchen/Leetcode_Julia/Leetcode discussion/ReadMe.md

 I like to encourage myself to share my code on Leetcode discussion.
 I learn so many things from those people sharing on Leetcode discussion panel.
 I like to be one of them.

+Since I am working on target to solve first 300 algorithm on Leetcode.com, I like to solve as many algorithms as possible.
+So it will take me some time to work on Leetcode discuss, specially on Leetcode easy level tree algorithms.

 **Leetcode discuss**<br><br>

 I will share more practice later.
 I also will add those links I shared before.